 A. Yes, unless it has been less than six weeks.
 The updated cards are printed off-site and this is the normal delivery schedule.
 Be assured, your membership status is not affected in any way.

 Q. I'm late paying my dues.
 When will I no longer be considered an active member?

 A. ALOA dues bills go out in late October and non-renewing members are dropped from findalocksmith.com at the end of the first quarter of the new year.
 At that time, the member is no longer "current".
 If you want to retain your current status and are just delayed in renewing exactly on schedule, contact the office and explain your situation.
-We'll try to work with you to keep you on the rolls.
+We'll work with you to keep you on the rolls, if at all possible.

 Q. When are year pins mailed out?